pran-av/quartz/content/Vibhuti/DailyNotes/Vision for a new beginning.md

 4. Earth observation tools that can help predict or fight calamities.
 Tools that can help map or detect asteroids/satellites and lunar surfaces.
 Warning systems for satellite proximities and collisions.
 5. Drone swarm management and programming tools
 6. Manufacturing of CNC, 3D Printer, IOT or Chip related parts
-7. Space logistic solutions that help in development of the space manufacturing, defence, resource extraction and exploration industries